 As long as your battery holds out anyway.

-I like to think of entry level to mid-range drones as flying camera phones: they can make lovely images, but are limited in flexibility.
-Most drones have the ability to adjust colour temperature and exposure using an exposure compensation-like setting.
+I like to think of entry-level to mid-range drones as flying camera phones: they can make lovely images, but are limited in flexibility.
+Most drones have the ability to adjust color temperature and

 But they offer little manual control otherwise.
 Shutter speed and aperture are left mostly up to the camera.